ryane/ryaneschinger.com/content/articles/2017-05-01-kubernetes-external-dns-ingress.md

 kubectl apply -f demo.yml
 ```

 After a minute or two, you should see that ExternalDNS populates your zone with an ALIAS record that points to the ELB for the nginx-ingress controller you deployed earlier.
-You can check the logs to verify that things or working correctly or to troubleshoot if things are not:
+You can check the logs to verify that things are working correctly or to troubleshoot if things are not:

 ```bash
 $ kubectl logs -f $(kubectl get po -l app=external-dns -o name)